Keyfactor/iis-orchestrator/README.md

 By default, most certificates are stored in the “Personal” (My) and “Web Hosting” (WebHosting) stores.

-This extension implements four job types:  Inventory, Management Add/Remove, and ReEnrollment.
+This extension implements four job types:  Inventory, Management Add/Remove, and Reenrollment.

 WinRM is used to remotely manage the certificate stores and IIS bindings.
 WinRM must be properly configured to allow the orchestrator on the server to manage the certificates.
 Setting up WinRM is not in the scope of this document.